 Mascarpone or plain yoghurt

-Preheat the oven to 180 degree Celsius or 350 degree Fahrenheit.
-Line the bottom of a 9 X 4 ¼ inch loaf pan with parchment paper.
+Preheat the oven to 180 degree Celsius or 350 degree Fahrenheit and prepare a 9 X 4 ¼ inch loaf pan by lining it with parchment paper.

 Beat the sugars and butter in a bowl until light and fluffy.
 Add egg, one at a time and mix in vanilla extract.